dravinflores/DCCS/documentation/documentation.md

 relate to the Graphical User Interface.
 The `psu` folder holds all the source files related to controlled the Power Supply Unit.
 The last file located in the source tree is the `main.cpp` file, which is the entry point for the entire program.

-### The Build System
-This project uses CMake and Vcpkg as the build system.
-Refer to the `README.md` file for details on how to configure the build system.

 ## Chapter 2: The Power Supply
 ### Introduction